AchimKern/poetry-managed-td/README.md

 ### Demo repo for a poetry managed (TPM) touch designer project / component

-In this case TPM mananges a pysubprocess COMP, a utility COMP that allows you to easily start multiple python subprocesses.
+In this case TPM manages a pysubprocess COMP, a utility COMP that allows you to easily start multiple python subprocesses.
 Internally TPM uses the same pysubprocess COMP to control poetry

 ## Installation
 poetry via powershell